marsfoundation/xchain-ssr-oracle/README.md

 ### Forwarders + Receivers

 These are bridge-specific messaging contracts.
-Forwarders permissionlessly relay `pot` data.
+Forwarders permissionlessly relay `sUSDS` data.
 Receivers decode this message and forward it to the `SSRAuthOracle`.
 Please note that receivers are generic and part of the `xchain-helpers` repository.

 ## Supported Chains